-The Strategic Plan (2022-26) provides an important strategic planning framework for the Council which will ensure that all service plans and strategies contribute to delivery of the Council's vision for Leicestershire.
+The Strategic Plan (2022-26), approved by the County Council on 18 May 2022, provides an important strategic planning framework for the Council which aims to ensure that all service plans and strategies contribute to delivery of the Council's vision for Leicestershire.
 It has the following five priority outcome themes: -

-Our Vision: An inclusive county in which active communities, great connections and greener living enable everyone to prosper, be happy and healthy.
-Strong Economy, Transport & Infrastructure Improving Opportunities Keeping People Safe & Well Great Communities Clean, Green Future Leicestershire has a productive, inclusive and sustainable economy and infrastructure which meets the demands of a growing population and economy.
-Leicestershire are safe and Leicestershire has thriving, inclusive communities in which people support each other and participate in service design and delivery The environment is protected and enhanced, and we tackle climate change, biodiversity loss and unsustainable resource usage
+Our Vision: An inclusive county in which active communities, great connections and greener living enables everyone to prosper, be happy and healthy.
+Strong Economy, Transport & Infrastructure Improving Opportunities Keeping People Safe & Well Great Communities Clean, Green Future Leicestershire has a productive, inclusive, and sustainable economy and infrastructure which meets the demands of a growing population and economy.
+The people of Leicestershire are safe and protected from harm and have the opportunities and support they need to take control of their health and wellbeing Leicestershire has thriving, inclusive communities in which people support each other and participate in service design and delivery The environment is protected and enhanced, and we tackle climate change, biodiversity loss and unsustainable resource usage